 - Anaemia – due to the infiltrated bone marrow

 - Bone lesions – localized osteolytic lesions

-Patients with plasma cell myeloma become immunosuppressed as the cancer interferes with the normal function of plasma cells.
+Patients with multiple myeloma become immunosuppressed as the cancer interferes with the function of normal plasma cells.
 This increases the risk of bacterial infections.

 The word “myeloma” means “malignant tumor of the bone marrow” and is not related to the myeloid cell line.